jenlutes/MAT301/ps1.md

 Answer: SELECT count(*) FROM unemath_Lutes.Products WHERE price<10 and msrp<20;

 18. Which products cost less than $10 and sell for more than $20?
-Answer: SELECT name FROM unemath_Lutes.Products WHERE price<10 and price>20;
+Answer: SELECT name FROM unemath_Lutes.Products WHERE price<10 and msrp>20;

 19. Count all product's that have shipping weight less than 1 pound or greater than 20 pounds.
 Answer: SELECT count(*) FROM unemath_Lutes.Products WHERE

 20. Create your own query.
+Answer: